bizres/report-topic-classification-supervised/README.md

 This folder contains a streamlit app which can be used to combine different parameters and assess the models performance on the validation data.

 **This part of the project is deprecated since the generation of a robust labeling set turned out to not be feasible due to ressource constraints but also due to the structure of the problem.
-For documentation reasons this subproject is kept in the repository.**
+For documentation reasons this subproject is kept in the repository.
+Go to our [main repository](https://github.com/bizres) to read up on our project.**

 ## About the model, training and testing data